+Special benefits.
 Early exercise has special benefits.
-I roll out of bed every morning at around 4 AM or 5 AM to work out.
-This is something I have placed increasing emphasis on in my life as I have matured.
-Exercising at this time is right for me.
+I share some research here.
+I roll out of bed every morning at around 3 AM or 4 AM to work out.

 Morning exercise:Often easiest to stick to.
 Exercise professionals recommend it.
 The morning has fewer interruptions.